 Introduction

 Within the Network Services Framework (NSF) [OGF NSF], the Network Services Agent (NSA) is an entity that manages network service requests.
 These services can vary in function, and an NSA does not need to offer all of the services defined within a Network.
-For example, one NSA may offer Connection Services and Topology Services for a specific network, while a second NSA offers Monitoring Services for that same network.
+For example, one NSA may offer Connection Services and Topology Services for a specific Network, while a second NSA offers Monitoring Services for that same Network.
 In addition, the versions of the services offered can vary from NSA to NSA.
 The NSA Description Document is a metadata schema designed to enable self-description of all NSI services and associated protocol interfaces offered by these NSA.
 Other information relating to the NSA itself, such as software version, administrative contacts, location, peering, and managed networks is also defined as part of the meta-data profile.

 The NSA Description Document is used in conjunction with the Document Distribution Service (DDS), to support the distribution of information throughout an interconnected network of NSAs.